zksync-sdk/sdk-docs/content/sdk/60.rust/contract-deployment-and-interaction.md

 };
 ```

 **Congratulations!
-You have deployed and verified a smart contract to zkSync Era Testnet** 🎉
+You have deployed and verified a smart contract to ZKsync Era Testnet** 🎉

 ## Calling the `greet()` view method

 In this section, we'll show you how to interact with the Greeter smart contract that you previously
-deployed to zkSync Era.
+deployed to ZKsync Era.
 Specifically, we'll demonstrate how to call the `greet()` view method of
 the contract, which allows you to retrieve a greeting message from the blockchain.

 The following Rust code snippet demonstrates how to call the `greet()` method and display the returned message: